Terms and conditions

 • A copy of the New Zealand Geographic calendar

-20. Finalists must be available to attend an awards evening at the New Zealand Maritime Museum in Auckland on October 27, 2022, or to send a representative to collect an award.
+20. Finalists must be available to attend an awards evening in Auckland on October 27, 2023, or to send a representative to collect an award.
 Travel at finalist’s cost.
 If the event is hosted virtually due to Covid-19 pandemic requirements, finalists must attend on the platform chosen by the publisher.

 21. The prizes are as stated and cannot be redeemed for cash.
 Values of prizes are accurate at the date of publication.